 The temporal trends for the investigated groups of filamentous cyanobacteria (Nodularia, Aphanizomenon, Dolichospermum and the sum of all NFC) were tested with a non-parametric Seasonal Mann-Kendall test (Hirsch and Slack, 1984) with autocorrelation set to one and using month as a class variable.
-All data series collected until 2020 were used to test each of the Baltic Sea regions separately (Tab.
-1).
+All data series collected until 2020 were used to test each of the Baltic Sea regions separately (for detailes see: Kownacka et al., 2020, 2021).